 The development of IVH is attributable to a number of risk factors including vaginal delivery, low Apgar score, severe respiratory distress syndrome, pneumothorax, hypoxia, hypercapnia, seizures, patent ductus arteriosus, thrombocytopenia, infection, and others[7-9].
 Dysregulation of cerebral blood flow by these risk factors induces IVH.

-While the potential for interobserver variability exists in all imaging modalities, it is the highest in ultrasound.
+While the possibility of interobserver variability exists in all imaging modalities, it is the highest in ultrasound.
 Interobserver variability in ultrasound may result from technical errors such as inadequate gain/depth settings, incomplete anatomic interrogation, or misinterpretation errors[10].
-For a given ultrasound examination, both the image acquisition and interpretive skills improve with increasing experience.
+During ultrasound examination, both the image acquisition and interpretive skills improve with increasing experience.

 Few studies have examined the reliability of cranial ultrasound interpretation, despite the ostensibly important role of accurate interpretation.
 Variations in the identification and grading of IVH may affect the morbidity, clinical outcomes, and subsequent treatment options.
 This study aims to assess interobserver reliability between senior residents performing bedside cranial ultrasounds during on-call hours and board-certified pediatric radiologists.